 There is a free airport shuttle bus between the South (Domestic) Terminal, the North (International) Terminal and the rental car lots.

-Facilities include ATMs, currency exchange, restaurants, bars, shops, a massage centre, a barbershop, a nursery, a pet relief area, a smoking lounge, mail drop points, a military lounge, a hotel reservations desk and tourist information.
+Facilities include ATMs, currency exchange, restaurants, bars, shops, a massage centre, a barbershop, a nursery, mail drop points, a military lounge, a hotel reservations desk and tourist information.
 Disabled facilities are very good.

 The airport has free wifi available.